 Because dentures are used when a person is missing most or all of their natural teeth, it’s important that you have a reliable solution that looks natural and offers outstanding performance.

 Dentures are used when a person is missing all or most of their natural teeth.
 This could be the result of an injury or declining oral health.
-Dentures are a great way to still enjoy the benefits that come with health and natural teeth like chewing with ease.
-They are easy to use and offer a fast and effective solution to overcoming sever tooth loss.
+Dentures are a great way to still enjoy the benefits that come with healthy, natural teeth where chewing is a natural and fluid motion without pain or complication.
+They are easy to use and offer a fast and effective solution to overcoming severe tooth loss.

 Dentures are prosthetic teeth secured to a gum-colored base.
 They can be secured with our without dental implants, it’s best to visit with us to discuss all available options and determine the best solution for your needs.

 Traditional removable dentures require proper care to keep them clean, free from stains and looking great.
 Below are some cleaning steps and things to avoid when using traditional removable dentures:

 - Remove and rinse dentures after eating by running water over them to remove food debris and loos particles.

 - Handle them carefully and don’t bend or damage the plastic or clasps when cleaning

 - Clean your mouth after removing dentures with a soft-bristled toothbrush

 - Brush your dentures once a day and soak them in nonabrasive denture cleanser to remove food, plaque and other deposits

 - Soak dentures overnight in a mild denture-soaking solution to keep them moist and so they hold their shape.